-Naomi, Director at 2020 Trustees, has nearly twenty years’ experience in pensions and a formidable reputation in the field.
+Naomi, Managing Director at 20-20 Trustees, has twenty years’ experience in pensions and a formidable reputation in the field.
 After ten years as a pension lawyer at Herbert Smith Freehills where she advised clients such as the Faculty and Institute of Actuaries, KPMG and the National Trust, she was seconded to government to advise on the establishment of the Pension Protection Fund (PPF) and the moral hazard provisions of the Pensions Act 2004.

 She then joined the PPF as its inaugural Director of Legal, leading the team advising on the world’s first risk based levy, international insolvency litigation, and a multi billion investment portfolio.